Does Hyssop Spread? Companion Plants, Uses & Safety

 It’s Got a Long History of Medicinal Use

 Hyssop has been used in folk medicine for centuries, especially for respiratory issues.
 People have brewed it as a tea to help ease coughs, soothe sore throats, and support digestion.
-Is it a cure-all?
-No. But it’s another handy herb to have on hand, especially if you lean toward natural remedies.
+It’s a handy herb to have on hand, especially if you lean toward natural remedies.

 It’s Culinary—If You’re Into That Sort of Thing